angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 import Plotly from 'plotly.js-dist';
 ```

-But beware, plotly.js with all it's depedencies (including D3.js) is huge!
+But beware, plotly.js with all its depedencies (including D3.js) is huge!
 Again, we can save a lot of bundle size if we choose the right package.
 Please refer to the official [bundle information](https://github.com/plotly/plotly.js/blob/master/dist/README.md#bundle-information) to choose the right partial bundle.

-The main plotly.js bundle weights in at:
+The main plotly.js bundle weighs in at:

 | plotly.js | plotly.min.js | plotly.min.js + gzip |
 |-----------|---------------|----------------------|